CERT/CC

 BUGS

-rwtotal replicates some functionality in rwuniq (most notably when rwuniq checks by port or protocol), but it uses an array internally instead of a hash-table, so access is faster and the output is sorted.
-The use of an array prevents rwtotal from using complete IP addresses, the way rwuniq does, but it also ensures that rwtotal will not run out of memory.
+rwtotal replicates some functionality in rwuniq(1) (most notably when rwuniq checks by port or protocol), but the implementations differ: rwtotal uses an array instead of a hash-table, so access is faster, the output is always sorted, and the output includes keys with a value of zero.
+The use of an array prevents rwtotal from using the complete IP address the way rwuniq does, but it also ensures that rwtotal will not run out of memory.

 rwtotal is also similar to rwaddrcount(1) and rwstats(1).